The Web of Fear

 Me: Colonel, actually, he hasn’t gone up in the world yet.

-Sue: I thought you said UNIT weren’t in this one?
+Sue: I thought you said UNIT weren’t in this story?

 Me: They aren’t, they’re just the regular army.

-Sue: So, is this the event that brings UNIT into being?
+Sue: Is this the event that brings UNIT about?
 Hang on a minute.
-The Doctor and the Brigadier met each other off-screen!
+The Doctor and the Brigadier met each other off-screen.
 How rubbish is that?

-Me: It’s not as if they knew the character would become so important.
+Me: It’s not as if they knew the character would go on to be so important.
 It’s just another supporting role at this point.
-But yes, it is a bit frustrating.
+But yes, it is frustrating.

-Sue: You could do a pretty good remake of this story now.
-Well, you could put something scary in the London Underground.
-I’m not sure if the Yeti would work today, but I really like the action taking place in a recognisable location.
+Sue: They should remake this story.
+Well, they could put something scary in the London Underground.
+I’m not sure if Yeti would work today, but I really like the action taking place in a recognisable location.
 It makes a nice change from all those high-tech bases and stately homes.

-As the Doctor tries to explain what the Great Intelligence is, Sue sinks deeper into her chair.
+As the Doctor explains what the Great Intelligence actually is, Sue sinks deeper into her chair.

-Sue: This episode is carrying a lot of exposition.
-There are lots of scenes of people milling around, talking up the threat.
-This would be fine if we could see them walking around, but it’s getting a bit repetitive now.
-Don’t tell me this story falls apart now.
+Sue: People are just milling around, talking up the threat.
+It wouldn’t be so bad if we could actually see them milling around.
+Please don’t tell me this story falls apart now.

-When Chorley starts protesting about getting airlifted out, Lethbridge-Stewart gives him a right earful.
+When a journalist named Chorley demands that he be airlifted out of their current predicament, Lethbridge-Stewart gives him a right earful.

 Me: Colonel.

 Sue: The Colonel has a very commanding presence.
 You can see why they asked him to come back.
-He can really handle a room.
-He’s quite strict but he’s likeable and charming with it.
-I like him.
+He’s quite strict, but he’s likeable and charming with it.

-Chorley is sent to cool his heels and he ends up chatting to Victoria, who happily tells him where her time machine is parked.
-Chorley scarpers off, not remotely suspicious, like.
+Chorley ends up chatting to Victoria, who happily tells him where her time machine is parked.

 Sue: What is Victoria’s function in this story, exactly?
-She’s just a pretty object with a big mouth, isn’t she?
+She’s just a pretty girl with a big mouth.

-The episode ends with Travers suddenly finding himself menaced by a marauding Yeti.
+The episode ends with Travers menaced by a Yeti.

 Sue: That was probably a really good cliffhanger.
 Bugger.